-On this episode, Rick Tiedemann of the Copeman Healthcare Centre in Edmonton, AB, discusses why leadership well-being is pivotal to company success (regardless of company size).
-As Rick explains, forgetting to focus on the well-being of the leadership team puts the entire company at risk.
-Rick explores ways the leadership team can incorporate well-being into the work day, and explains the importance of diet, exercise, mindfulness, and sleep for productivity.
+While the conversation around employee wellness programs is growing, it can be easy as a leader to forget about your own well-being.
+However, as Rick explains, forgetting to focus on the well-being of the leadership team puts the entire company at risk.
+On this episode, Rick Tidemann explores ways the leadership team can incorporate well-being into the work day, and explains the importance of diet, exercise, mindfulness, and sleep for productivity.

 Rick Tiedemann: Business owners and business leaders often will spend their health in pursuit of wealth, only to get to a point in their lives where they now need to spend their wealth in an attempt to regain their health and often, it doesn't work out that well.

 Morgan Berna: You're listening to the Small Business Mastermind, a podcast created by Olympia Benefits, to help small businesses juggle business, finance, health, and wellness.
 I'm your host, Morgan Berna.

 Morgan: I'm sure it comes as no surprise to a lot of you that small business owners and leaders are often sacrificing themselves first in the name of the business.
 Whether it's by skipping vacation or working outside of regular hours, it isn't uncommon to see small business owners putting work first and their health and well-being second.
 But, this idea that working until we break is good for our business is going out of style.

 In fact, many businesses are starting to see that foregoing the well-being of the leadership team is actually putting the company at risk.
 On this episode, Rick Tiedemann of Copeman Healthcare is in the studio to discuss how focusing on leadership well-being is a risk-mitigation strategy, and that by focusing on the well-being of the leadership team, it fosters a culture of health, wellness, and productivity for every employee.